embedded-mas/jason-ros/examples/turtlebot3/README.md

 ### 1. Launch the simulator:

-This application uses an extended version of the [Turtlebot3 simulator](https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/), where a robot moves around walled environment with additional obstacles.
-The simulator can be launched according to the instructions in its [official website](https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/).
-However, the easiest, recommended option is to launch a provided Docker container with all the requirements using the following command:
+This application uses an extended version of the [Turtlebot3 simulator](https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/), in which robot moves within a walled environment containing additional obstacles.
+The simulator can be launched by following the instructions available on the [official website](https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/).
+However, the easiest and recommended option is to launch the provided Docker container, which includes all the requirements, using the following command:
 ```
 ./ros-launch.sh
 ```